BarbaraPruz/weather_check_cli/README.md

 The app design plays with the Builder pattern.
 The LocationBuilder controls the building of a Location.
 It uses a weather resource (only 1 right now, so directly calling Weathercom class) to retrieve forecast data.
 It then constructs the DailyForecast objects and finally the Location object.

+To get weather data, this app uses weather.com.
+The Weathercom class encapsulates the fact that the website is scraped, and also details of the scraping.
+So Weathercom clients just know that the class can provide a hash of weather data for a zip code (and not how this is done).

 The Location class is a "typical" Ruby model class.
 Class variable is used to keep track of all Location objects.

 ## License